Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bitesize/bitesize-dynamicprefabs.md

 description: Learn more about the dynamic Prefab system, which allows you to add new spawnable Prefabs at runtime.
 ---

-# Dynamic Addressables Network Prefabs Sample
+# Dynamic addressables Network Prefabs sample

 The [DynamicAddressablesNetworkPrefabs Sample](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize/tree/main/Basic/DynamicAddressablesNetworkPrefabs) showcases the available ways you can use dynamic Prefabs to dynamically load network Prefabs at runtime, either pre-connection or post-connection.
 Doing so allows you to add new spawnable NetworkObject Prefabs to Netcode for GameObjects.